Born on this day

 “What we have to ask about the Bigfoot evidence is, ‘Is it possible that a human being could have produced this?’”
 Daegling says.
 “There is always another explanation besides a hairy monster.”

-Link to this question!
+Link to this Question!